marcoalopez/Python_course/notebooks/installing_Python.md

 > # describe channel priority
 > conda config --describe channel_priority
 >
-> # remove conda-forge
+> # Remove Conda Forge if it is the priority channel
 > conda config --remove channels conda-forge
+>
+> # reinstall it (if needed)
+> conda config --append channels conda-forge
 > ```

 ### 3.3 Using environment.ylm (YALM) files

-An ``environment.ylm`` file is a YALM file used to specify the dependencies for a Python project in conjunction with the ``conda`` package manager.
-It is a plain text file that looks like this:
+An ``environment.ylm`` file is a YALM file  that specifies the dependencies for a Python project when used with the conda package manager.
+A YALM file is simply a plain text file that looks like this:

 ![image-20221215134600921](https://github.com/marcoalopez/Python_course/blob/main/img/image-20221215134600921.png?raw=true)

-These files are a useful way to share Python environments and ensure, for example, that anyone else using your code does so in the same environment as you regardless of the operating system or machine where the code runs.

-To create a conda environment using an ``environment.ylm`` file from the command lines use (if you are in the folder containing the ``environment.ylm`` otherwise you will have to specify the path)
+These files are a useful way to share Python environments and ensure that anyone else using your code does so in the same environment as you regardless of the operating system or machine where the code runs.
+To create a Conda environment using an ``environment.ylm`` file from the command line use (if you are in the folder containing the ``environment.ylm`` otherwise you will have to specify the path)

 ``conda env create -f environment.yml``

-This will create a new conda environment called with the name defined within the ``environment.ylm`` file.

-On the other hand, if you want to create an ``environment.ylm`` file from your own conda environment, so that anyone can replicate it on their machine, do the following:
+This will create a new Conda environment called with the name defined within the ``environment.ylm`` file.
+If you want to create an ``environment.ylm`` file from a Conda environment use the following prompts:

 ```markdown
 # activate the specific environment